 Since you can do many things with WordPress, one use that could generate income opportunities is by turning your site into a review site.
 You can also rate your blog reviews.

 Since social networking is the brouhaha nowadays, it is no wonder that WordPress can also function as a site where bloggers may and can send social messages and enhance relationships.
 Surprise?
 Check out BuddyPress and you’ll see how WordPress can be transformed into a Digg-alike social networking site in just 6 minutes!

 As I confessed previously: I am a big fan of WordPress and I strongly believe WordPress is the best (and most popular) CMS/blogging platform for any beginners who wish to start a new website.
 In fact, I run all my websites in WordPress nowadays.
 “How do I start a website?” – This is the most common question I get from my friends and relatives.
 Back in old times, in order to answer the question, I need to explain about HTML, FTP, database, WYSISYG software like Dreamweaver, and so on.

 Not now anymore.

 Want to start a website?
 “Go with WordPress.” – That’s my standard short-and-sweet answer for all.
-For those who need beginner guides, check out the long article about Getting Started With WordPress I wrote in June 2009.
-You might also want to check out some other related artciles such as: Best WordPress Hosting, 25 Most Wanted WordPress Hacks and Tricks, Top 10 Ways To Speed Up Your WordPress Blogs, and 40 Free Magazine Style WordPress Themes.
+For those who need beginner guides, check out the long article about Getting started with a WordPress Blog here.

 Disclaimer: Plugins and themes suggestions are solely for your references.
 I am not affiliated to (nor in any other type of relationships) with the owners of plugins/themes mentioned in this post.